The extraordinary life of Harry Stokes – born c.1799 Doncaster, died 15 October 1859 Salford

 From 1824 Harry is listed as living at 13 Potter Street, from 1828 to 1830 he’s living round the corner at 11 Cumberland Street, and from 1832 to 1838 he’s listed just down the road at 21 Cumberland Street.

-The area where Harry and his wife lived is now Spinningfields – Cumberland Street was on the site where The Avenue is today:
+The area where Harry and his wife lived was known as District No 13, The Old Quay District.
+Nowadays it’s Spinningfields – Harry’s home on Cumberland Street was where The Avenue is today:

 In the 1820s & 30s the district didn’t have the best reputation.
-In 1832, following a cholera epidemic, middle-class, social investigator Dr. James Kay surveyed areas affected and published his findings in a pamphlet called The Moral and Physical Condition of the Working Class Employed in the Cotton Manufacture in Manchester:
+In 1832 following a cholera epidemic, social investigator Dr. James Kay surveyed the area and published his findings in a pamphlet called The Moral and Physical Condition of the Working Class Employed in the Cotton Manufacture in Manchester:

 “Near the centre of the town, a mass of buildings, inhabited by prostitutes and thieves, is intersected by narrow and loathsome streets, and close courts defiled with refuse.
 These nuisances exist in No. 13 District, on the western side of Deansgate, and chiefly abound in Wood-street, Spinning Field, Cumberland-street, Parliament-passage, Parliament-street and Thomson-street.
 In Parliament-street there is only one privy for three hundred and eighty inhabitants, which is placed in a narrow passage, whence its effluvia infest the adjacent houses, and must prove a most fertile source of disease.
 In this street also, cesspools with open grids have been made close to the doors of the houses, in which disgusting refuse accumulates, and whence its noxious effluvia constantly exhale.”